In this guide, birds are divided into 4 size groups, from the largest #1 to the smallest #51.

 Long neck with a yellowish pointy bill.
-Males have a black head, neck, and belly.
-Females have a brown head, neck, and breast.
+Males have black heads, necks, and bellies.
+Females have brown heads, necks, and breasts.
 Both sexes have a patterned black and white back.
 Dives for fish in all types of wetlands and lakes.
 Often seen with its wings wide open.
 Resembles a Double-crested Cormorant.

 12. Mottled Duck

 Dark-brown patterned body with a lighter brown unpatterned head.
-Both sexes are similar but males are darker.
-The bill in males is yellow and olive-yellow in the female.
+Both sexes are similar, but males are darker.
+The bill in males is yellow and olive-yellow in females.
 Both sexes have orange legs.
 Found in pairs or small flocks.
 Tips its tail up as it reaches for food at the bottom of shallow wetlands.

 13. Northern Shoveler

 The male has a green head, a large black bill, and yellow eyes.
 The breast is white with chestnut sides and a blackish back.
 The female is patterned with brown and black spots and streaks.
 She has a dusky-orange bill.
 Both sexes have orange legs and blue wing panels.
 Favors shallow wetlands.

 The male has a glossy green head and a yellow bill.
 The breast is chestnut with a grayish-brown body.
 The female is patterned with brown and black spots and streaks.
 Both sexes have orange legs.
 Common in ponds and other wetlands.
 In Florida, it breeds with domestic mallards and Mottled Ducks, producing intermediates plumages.